RINEARN/vnano/ai/README.md

 ## Requirements

 * [VCSSL](https://www.vcssl.org/) (Ver.3.4 or later)
+* Vnano Standard Plug-ins (must be located in the ../plugin/ folder)
 * LLM-based AI with RAG capabilities (e.g., GPTs on the ChatGPT service)

 ## Steps to Create